 The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 Doctors enable a range of treatments and drug interventions that elevate the service from just a means of patient transport to a flying critical care unit capable of carrying out surgeries and blood transfusions on the roadside.
-But the job of air ambulance doctor is not for everyone.
+But the job of an Air Ambulance Doctor is not for everyone.

-Phil is one of 35 doctors on the books of GNAAS.
-The doctors come from a range of backgrounds, but most, like Phil, are consultants in hospitals around the region.
+Phil is one of 35 doctors on the books of the Great North Air Ambulance Service.
+The doctors come from a wide range of backgrounds, but most, like Phil, are consultants in hospitals across the region.
 Some are also active military doctors who work with GNAAS when not on service.

 Doctors are recruited by GNAAS through two routes – a national training scheme and a locally organised equivalent (see below for more details) and undergo rigorous interviews, exams and real-life scenarios with the charity.